1) An apple a day...

-Sitting at a desk and staring at a computer can sometimes make you feel like you're on autopilot; this is counter-productive especially for dispatchers who shift between active dispatch and focused watchfulness.
+Sitting at a desk and staring at a computer can sometimes make you feel like you're on autopilot; this is counter-productive, especially for dispatchers who shift between active dispatch and focused watchfulness.
 A sedentary body typically has a lower metabolism which can contribute to lost mental focus.

 Additionally, staring at a computer screen for hours can make your eyes hurt.
 Sometimes it's because the screen is too bright.
 And, often, because you are blinking less often - which results in dry eye.

+Body movement is one of the top ways to get energy without caffeine.
 Getting up from your desk periodically to use the restroom or even standing up to do a few jumping jacks with your eyes closed will wake your body up, boost your heart rate, and help you feel refreshed.